enclaive/.github/profile/README.md

         <ul>
         <li>SGX2 enabled CPUs (Intel skylake and newer)</li>
         <li>installed drivers (streamlined in Linux kernel 5.11+)</li>
-        <li>docker, docker-compose, kubernetes or compatible container platform
+        <li>docker, docker-compose, Kubernetes or compatible container platform
         </ul>
     </details>
      <br>
 </details>
 <details><summary>Contribution</summary>
     <br>
-    enclaive solicites any contribution that brings confidential containers to application.
+    enclaive solicits any contribution that brings confidential containers to the application.
-    Get in touch with us via email (contact@enclaive.io), twitter (enclaive_io) or discord.
+    Get in touch with us via email (contact@enclaive.io), Twitter (enclaive_io), or Discord.
     <br><br>
 </details>
 <details><summary>Getting Started</summary>
     <br>
-   We suggest you look into the wiki (tbd) to familiarize with the underlying technology and get the first containers packaged by enclaive running.
+   We suggest you look into the wiki (tbd) to familiarize yourself with the underlying technology and get the first containers packaged by enclaive running.
    <br><br>
 </details>

-### Our confidential compute management and orchastration platform ("PortainerCC")
+### Our confidential compute management and orchestration platform ("PortainerCC")

 <table>
 <tr>